 Oppo knows how to charge fast on it

-In September last year, we saw the introduction of the 64 W charging SuperVOOC 2.0.
+V septlast year's embryo saw the introduction of 64 W SuperVOOC 2.0 charging.
 First, the integration of this technology was possible together with the Snapdragon 855+ processor in the Oppo Reno Ace smartphone.

 On an event that is about to happen July 15 the manufacturer shall present the technology 125 W Super Flash Charge.
 By comparison, the 65 W SuperVOOC 2.0 is able to charge the 4 mAh battery in the phone in just 000 minutes.
 The video below is actually a trailer for the 30 W Super Flash Charge.